Cold Weather Alerts

 - Maintain regular contact with vulnerable people and neighbours you know to beat risk in cold weather- ensure they have access to warm food and drinks and are managing to heat their home adequately.

-- Stay tuned into the weather forecast and ensure you are stocked with food and medications in advance (have deliveries or ask a friend to help).
+- Stay tuned into the UK forecast and ensure you are stocked with food and medications in advance (have deliveries or ask a friend to help).

 - Take the weather into account when planning your activity over the following days.
 Avoid exposing yourself to cold or icy outdoor conditions if you are at a higher risk of cold-related illness or falls.